mayer79/MetricsWeighted/release/MetricsWeighted/README.md

 ```

-## Example 2: Call the metrics through a common function that can be used within a `magrittr` pipe.
+## Example 2: Call the metrics through a common function that can be used within a `dplyr` chain

 ``` r
 dat <- data.frame(y = y, pred = pred)